luckylooke/dragular/readme.markdown

 ### `options.onInit`

-You can provide function callback called after dragular initialisation with drake as first argument.
+You can provide function callback called after dragular initialisation with drake as first argument and options object as second argumant.

 ## Events